Skip to main content

 “Everything’s fine, and then the train just jerks super hard to the left,” Kimball said.

-“Everybody flew one way and then it jerked super heavy back to the right side and everybody jerked way hard to the other side,” she said.
+“Everybody flew one way, and then it jerked super heavy back to the right side, and everybody jerked way hard to the other side,” she said.

 Grad student Elisabeth Bardon takes the train to the USF campus, where she’s studying marketing and communications.
-The 24-year-old was standing in the first car and noticed the train was more packed than on a typical morning.
+The 24-year-old was standing in the first car and noticed that the train was more packed than on a typical morning.

-“People were screaming because everyone was caught by surprise,” Bardon said.
+“People were screaming, because everyone was caught by surprise,” Bardon said.
 “It was pretty violent.”

-Then the train exited the tunnel, where it typically stops immediately at the station.
+Then the train exited the tunnel, where it typically stops at the station.
 But not this train.

 “We went right past it at super high speed,” Bardon said.